argoproj/argo-cd/docs/proposals/manifest-hydrator/commit-server/README.md

 The Argo CD Commit Server provides push access to git repositories for hydrated manifests.

-The server exposes a gRCP service which accepts requests to push hydrated manifests to a git repository.
+The server exposes a gRPC service which accepts requests to push hydrated manifests to a git repository.
 This is the interface:

 ```protobuf
 // CommitManifests represents the caller's request for some Kubernetes manifests to be pushed to a git repository.